 The surgical technique involved in performing an ankle replacement depends on the type of prosthesis that is used.
 In all ankle replacements, the arthritic surface of the upper part of the ankle joint (distal tibia) is removed, as is the arthritic surface of the lower bone of the ankle joint (the talus).
-Typically only the tibial surface and some of the talar dome are removed (Figure 2).
+Typically only the tibial surface and some of the talar dome are removed (Figures 2 and 3).
 The resected areas of bone are then replaced with the prosthesis.
 The prosthesis typically has a metal surface on the tibia, and talar sides with a polyethylene surface attached to the tibial component.
 The polyethylene surface does not show up on x-rays.
 It therefore creates the clear space between the metal prostheses that is seen on post-operative x-rays (Figure 2 and 3).